 What’s the Problem: The dishwasher is not draining all of the water out after it cycles.
 This means there is dirty water with left over food particles floating in the bottom of your dishwasher.
 This can create an unpleasant smell along with the need to ‘re-clean’ your dishes.

 What to do: Take out the racks so you can better see inside your dishwasher.
 You might find food particles blocking and clogging the drain area.
 If you move them and remove them from the dishwasher it might drain, unlikely but it is always possible!
 If you feel comfortable taking part of your dishwasher apart remove the filter case with a screwdriver to check the filter.
+This step is also important for a proper dishwasher maintenance.
 If it the dishwasher still doesn’t drain after checking the filter it may be time to call in a professional depending your ‘handiness’!

 What NOT to DO: Do not continue using your dishwasher until it has been fixed and will drain properly.
 If you are not handy, it is probably best not to attempt to fix it on your own.
 If you need to remove the dishwasher from underneath the counter to get to any of the drain hoses or other parts, it might be best to call a professional.
 I have tried to move heavy appliances to check on things, and ended up tearing a hole in the linoleum floor in my kitchen.
 That is an EXPENSIVE mistake!
 If I had called a professional, it might have saved me from having to replace my kitchen floor.

 What’s the Problem: A small leak from your dishwasher can lead to big problems, so it is always best to fix it right away!